Si Kahn: Early life and education

 Kahn grew up in State College, Pennsylvania.
 When he was 15 his family moved to the Washington, D.C. area, where he graduated from Bethesda-Chevy Chase High School.
 His grandfather Gabriel Kahn, his mother Rosalind Kahn, and his father Benjamin Kahn, a rabbi, instilled a strong sense of the family's Jewish heritage as well as teaching him the rudiments of rhythm and harmony as a child.
 His uncle, Arnold Aronson, executive secretary of the Leadership Conference on Civil Rights, helped inspire and shape Kahn's career.
 In 1965, Kahn earned a bachelor's degree from Harvard University.
 In 1995, he completed a PhD in American Studies from the Union Institute.

 Musician and activist

 Kahn moved to the south as an activist in the civil rights movement and he lives in Charlotte, North Carolina.
 He is the founder and former director of Grassroots Leadership, a non-profit organization which advocates for several causes, including prison reform, improved immigration detention policies, and violence prevention.
 He retired on May 1, 2010.
 Most of the profits from Kahn's musical performances benefit the group.
 He has also been involved with Save Our Cumberland Mountains, an environmentalist group which is opposed to strip mining in Appalachia.

 Though Kahn writes songs about a variety of topics, he is especially known for songs about workers and their families, like "Aragon Mill" (1974).
 He frequently writes songs and occasionally performs, with singer-songwriter and multi-instrumentalist John McCutcheon.
 Kahn usually accompanies himself on a steel-string acoustic guitar, played with brass fingerpicks.

+He's more a guitarist than a fiddler.